SIZZLA - THE EARLY YEARS

 THE NEW KALONJI

 Kalonji began to garner more negative attention in the late 90's due to the release of ''slack'' tunes which were sexually graphic in nature, such as ''Pump Up Her Pum Pum'' and others too numerous to mention.
-Previously, Kalonji was known as a strictly ''roots'' artiste, and many of his hardcore fans became disenchanted with him by Kalonji's seemingly raunchy lyrics.
+Previously, Kalonji was known as a strictly ''roots'' artiste, and many of his hardcore fans became disenchanted by Kalonji's seemingly raunchy lyrics.
 However, Kalonji offered a simple explanation when confronted with this criticism by simply stating that, ''Man and woman are the natural order of things.
 Man and woman bring forth life''.
 Kalonji would also issue this line of reasoning in response to later criticism by gay rights groups.

 The release of sexually graphic material marked another turning point in Kalonji's career because it added a dimension of versatility to his repertoire.
 He began to record on more hardcore dancehall riddims that are seemingly contrary to the ''roots'' music and also began to frequently denounce homosexuality in his songs.